cesanta/mongoose/README.md

 I am Sergey Lyubka, a software engineer from Galway, Ireland.
 I started working on Mongoose in 2004, and since then continuously improving it, investing thousands of hours of work.
-My other project I give to the community for free is
+My other project I'm contributing to the community for free is
 [Super Light Regular Expression library](http://code.google.com/p/slre).